-22.1 When the study of a Question has reached a mature state resulting in a draft new or revised Recommendation, the approval process to be followed is in two stages:
+7.1.1 When the study of a Question has reached a mature state resulting in a draft new or revised Recommendation, the approval process to be followed is in two stages:

-– adoption by the study group concerned (see § 22.3);
+a) adoption by the study group concerned (see sub-section 7.2);

-– approval by the Member States (see § 22.4).
+b) approval by the Member States (see sub-section 7.3).

 The same process shall be used for the deletion of existing Recommendations.